Time-inconsistency with rough volatility: Problem formulation

-for any $\omega \in \tilde \Lambda(\hat \bu, t)$. \end{definition} \begin{remark} Like \cite{he2018equilibrium}, the definition of support is different with the standard one in literature.
-We refer readers to the footnote under \citet[Definition 2]{he2018equilibrium} for details.
-It is still an open problem to characterize the support $ \tilde \Lambda(\hat \bu, t)$, under the SVIE (\ref{Eq:Volterra0}).
-The only related work that we are aware of is \cite{cont2018support}.
-However, it is not applicable to our general cases with controls.
-But in our examples considered, the support is clear and relatively straightforward to obtain. \end{remark} \begin{remark} As noted in \citet[Remark 3.5]{bjork2017time}, $\hat \bu$ under (\ref{Eq:weak}) may be merely a stationary point.
-Recently, there have been works related to the equilibrium under the following conditions,
+\begin{remark} Similar to \cite{he2018equilibrium}, the definition of support differs from the standard definition in the literature.
+We refer readers to the footnote under \citet[Definition 2]{he2018equilibrium} for further details.
+Characterizing the support $\tilde \Lambda(\hat \bu, t)$ under SVIE (\ref{Eq:Volterra0}) remains an open problem.
+Related work of which we are aware includes \cite{kalinin2019support}.
+However, in the examples we consider, the support is clear and relatively straightforward to obtain. \end{remark} \begin{remark} As noted in \citet[Remark 3.5]{bjork2017time}, $\hat \bu$ under (\ref{Eq:weak}) may merely be a stationary point.
+Recent works have also considered equilibria under the following condition:

-where $\bu_h$ is selected in certain sets. \cite{he2018equilibrium} clarify three notions, namely, strong, regular, and weak equilibria. \cite{huang2018strong} consider a stochastic control problem in which the generator of certain Markov chain can be controlled, with a definition like (\ref{Eq:strong}).
-However, weak equilibria should be considered first since other types of equilibrium strategies are under stronger conditions which may be too restrictive. \end{remark}
+where $\bu_h$ is selected in certain sets. \cite{he2018equilibrium} clarifies three notions, namely strong, regular, and weak equilibria. \cite{huang2018strong} considers a stochastic control problem in which the generator of certain Markov chains can be controlled, with a definition such as that in (\ref{Eq:strong}).
+However, weak equilibria should be considered first, as other types of equilibrium strategies are under stronger conditions that may be too restrictive. \end{remark}